 They offer several different trip lengths depending on how adventurous you are (or how much time you have).
 We decided to take the two-hour trip, and rented two single kayaks.
 You could also rent a canoe.

-Once we checked in (no reservations needed unless you're renting 8 or more vessels), we hopped on T&L's shuttle which took us on a short trip up river where we would launch.
+Once we checked in (no reservations needed unless you're renting 8 or more vessels), we climbed into T&L's shuttle which took us on a short trip up river where we would launch.
 The owner was very friendly, telling us stories about trips on the river and about how he started the business.
 Once we arrived at our launching point, we were given instructions about getting back to where we parked.
-He also helped us launch and gave us a push to get us started!
+He also helped us safely load and gave us a push to get us started!

 My kayak had a handy place for a water bottle, and plenty of room in the bottom for snacks or a cooler for longer trips.
 I found the that my back didn't get too sore in the kayak, as long as I propped up my life perserver and used it as a sort of back rest.

 At the end of the trip, there is a fountain that you can paddle under, which would have been perfect for a hot summer day.
 (It was early May when we went).
-Overall, the kayak trip was fantastic and T&L Country Canoes took care of us very well.
+This kayak trip was fantastic and T&L Country Canoes took care of us very well!

 2. Trading Post Canoe, Kayak & Campground